-- In order to provide and merge high-quality knowledge, the literature review is of the greatest importance and worth its time invested in reading and broad investigations on and around the topic.
+- In order to provide and merge high quality knowledge, the literature review is of greatest importance and worth its time invested in reading and broad investigations on and around the topic.

 - Building up a line of argumentation should be strongly supported by citations, acting as an amplifier of the mediated message.

 - A respective case can greatly outline the chances and consequences of policy action, therefore underlining the goal conveyed through the paper.

 I am deeply indebted to Dr. Bokhari and his commitment towards the collaboration on this exciting subject.
 Thanks to our co-authorship, it fostered my academic development and encouraged me to strive for further experiences of this kind.
 I am also very thankful to the Brandt School for supporting me to participate in the conference.
 The encouragement by the School demonstrates its appreciation for the efforts and achievements of the students.